Please follow & like us :)

 Ingredients and Notes

 • Bolognese Sauce – This is the typical meat sauce that is used to fill the arancini.
 Here is the recipe for my Bolognese sauce.
 This recipe makes more than you will need for the Arancini, so I freeze the rest or plan to use it for dinner within a few days of making it.
-If you don’t want a meat filling you can substitute Marinara sauce.
+If you don’t want a meat filling, use Marinara sauce instead.

 • Peas – I use frozen peas because I always have them on hand and I don’t need to worry about whether they are in season.
 You can use fresh peas if you have them available.

-• Mozzarella – Use whole milk mozzarella and cut it into ½” cubes.
-I do not use fresh mozzarella for this recipe.
+• Mozzarella – Use whole milk or part-skim milk mozzarella cut into ½” cubes.

 • Arborio Rice – Arborio or risotto rice, works well because it gets sticky and will hold together nicely.
-It is a short grain rice that is traditionally used in Sicily for arancini.
+This is a short-grain rice that is traditionally used in Sicily for arancini.

 • White wine – You can use any white wine you like.
-I use Chardonnay because I like the flavor of it but feel free to use what you have on hand.
+I use Chardonnay because I like the flavor but feel free to use what you have on hand.
+Or you can leave it out altogether and use chicken broth in its place.

 • Shallot – Dice the shallot as small as you can.
 You can use garlic if you don’t have shallots or just leave it out entirely.

 • Chicken Broth – or Stock.
 It is not necessary to use homemade.
-Store bought broth works just fine.
+Store-bought broth works well.

 • Parmesan cheese – Grated not shaved.